Code-Institute-Submissions/recycle-it/README.md

 * Enquiry form on 'Contact' page
   1. Submit button sends form to registered email address.

-Checked for errors on my site using: https://validator.w3.org/nu/
+Checked for HTML errors on my site using: https://validator.w3.org/nu/

+Checked for CSS errors on my site using: https://jigsaw.w3.org/css-validator/

 Other testing tools used included: https://www.browserstack.com/ to test how my site looked and worked on different internet browsers such as Google Chrome, Mozilla Firefox, Internet Explorer, etc.

+- Mozilla Firefox issues: The border around the navigation menu font does not appear as well.
+Works on Chrome.
+- Safari Issues: The border around the navigation menu font does not appear as well.
+Also, when testing the drag and drop game, when dropping the items the sound clips never played.
+Could not figure out how to fix this.
+-Edge issues: Sound clips do not play when dropping dragged items into bin.
+Could not figure out how to fix this.

 ### IMPORTANT